swarupa-26/Student-Task-Manager-API/README.md

+Built entirely through Spec-Driven Development (SDD)—where machine-readable markdown specifications act as the single source of truth before any code is generated.

+# Overview
+This project does not rely on ad-hoc or "vibe" coding.
+Instead, every feature, data contract, and architectural boundary is formally defined in structured specification files.
+AI coding agents and developers use these specs as strict execution and validation gates.

 # Student Task Manager

 A simple REST API for managing student tasks with clean code, secure validation, and meaningful automated tests.